-- Graduate from a high school accredited by a state department of education and/or a recognized regional accrediting association. - Transfer from another college, university, or other higher education institution that is regionally accredited. - Complete a GED Certificate (General Education Development), as certified by a state education agency. - Meet international student criteria.
-Potential students who are not United States citizens must present proper documentation for an appropriate visa category.
-Additional information relating to academic background and financial support, as well as a personal interview, may be required for admission.
-See "International Students" under the Admission Procedures section for further information. - Meet individual approval criteria.
+- Graduate from a high school accredited by a state department of education and/or a recognized regional accrediting association. - Transfer from another college, university, or other higher education institution that is regionally accredited.

+- Complete a GED Certificate (General Education Development), as certified by a state education agency. - Meet individual approval criteria.
 Potential students who do not meet any of the above requirements and are age 17 or older and no longer attending high school may be admitted through individual approval. - Meet exceptional admission criteria.
 Potential students who are under age 17 may be admitted through the exceptional admission program under one of the following categories; provided they present sufficient evidence that they can do college-level work. - 1.
 Age 16 or older and currently enrolled in high school without a diploma or GED, or age 16 and a graduate of an unaccredited or home high school. - 2.
 Age 16 and no longer attending high school, or age 15 or younger.

-In addition, all applicants must submit scores from an approved Texas Success Initiative (TSI) test, a TSTC-administered placement test, or provide appropriate documentation of TSI exemption or waiver.
+In addition, all applicants must submit scores from an approved Texas Success Initiative (TSI) test, a TSTC -administered placement test, or provide appropriate documentation of TSI exemption or waiver.